-- (2) Unchecked baggage (carry-on baggage) - (a) Unchecked baggage must be within the carrier's size and weight limits to be taken on-board the aircraft. - (b) Unchecked baggage must fit under the seat located in front of the passenger or in the enclosed storage compartment in the passenger cabin of the aircraft.
+- b) Unchecked baggage (carry-on baggage) - 1.
+Unchecked baggage must be within the carrier's size and weight limits to be taken on-board the aircraft. - 2.
+Unchecked baggage must fit under the seat located in front of the passenger or in the enclosed storage compartment in the passenger cabin of the aircraft.